LowriWilliams/LowriWilliams.github.io/content/awards.md

         gradient_end: '#1976d2'
         gradient_start: '#004ba0'
         text_color_light: true
-  - block: about.biography
-    id: about
-    content:
-      title: About Me
-      # Choose a user profile to display (a folder name within `content/authors/`)
-      username: admin

   - block: accomplishments
     content:
       # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.